ExitGNU/exitgnu.github.io/index.md

 # ExitGNU

-This website was made to share alternatives to the GNU ecosystem and [spread the word about Richard Stallman, the biggest monster in the free software community.](https://exitgnu.github.io/motivations)
+This website was made to share alternatives to the GNU ecosystem.

 # Alternatives to the GNU ecosystem